CORS

 Web browsers enforce the Same-Origin Policy for security:

-Your App Origin: https://your-app.telemetryos.com
+App Origin: https://studio.telemetryos.com

 External API: https://api.weather.com